AzizDulaijan/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

+here put the code of RANSAC and expline the basic structure of the code

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

+talk abot learning about the clustaring then explain how the pipeline works and put the code

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 Here is an example of how to include an image in your writeup.

 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)

+here talk about the meathod used for classeficaltion and how its done, talk about the stips to ganarate features and train SVM lastly show the reaslts of each items lists , or just show the learning expriance of changing the number of loops and compaire between
+RGB and "HUV"

 ### Pick and Place Setup

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

+here add an image of each items set how the robots classefied them first one (3/3) secound one (4/5) last one somehow (8/8) or (9/8)

 And here's another image!
 ![demo-2](https://user-images.githubusercontent.com/20687560/28748286-9f65680e-7468-11e7-83dc-f1a32380b89c.png)